sozercan/k8s-distributed-inference/deploy-local-ai.md

 kubectl port-forward service/localai-loadbalancer 8080:80 # port-forward to launch localai dashboard
 ```

-Launch the localai dashboard and get token for psp: http://localhost:8080/p2p/
+Launch the localai dashboard and get token for p2p: http://localhost:8080/p2p/
 Copy the token and replace the following in configs/k8s/localai-workers.yaml before deployment
 > value: "REPLACEME"